Kathryn Leonard

 Increasing representation in STEM

 A healthy scientific community engages people from all walks of life.
-Prof. Leonard has extensive background in increasing representation in the computational sciences, particularly for minoritized genders, including significant work with the Association for Women in Mathematics (AWM), where, among other roles, she is currently President.
+Prof. Leonard has extensive background in increasing representation in the computational sciences, particularly for minoritized genders, including significant work with the Association for Women in Mathematics (AWM), where, among other roles, she is currently president.
 She has organized several workshops and conferences to highlight and promote women’s work, and engaged with multiple initiatives to promote diversity including:

 • Banff International Research Station Equity, Diversity, and Inclusion Board and Committee Member